psychemedia/ipython_magic_folium/README.md

 %folium_map -b x -m 52.02,-0.708,"My other marker"
 ```

-The magic will also reuse an pre-existing map if the last item returned from a code cell execution (that is, the contents of the IPython `_` variable) is a `folium` map object.
+The magic will also reuse a pre-existing map if the last item returned from a code cell execution (that is, the contents of the IPython `_` variable) is a `folium` map object.

 To guarantee using a fresh map, use `%folium_new_map` rather than `%folium_map`, or use ``%folium_map -b None`.